 One downside to Happy House Sitters is that they have fewer house sits than other house-sitting websites in Australia.

-Best House Sitting Website for Privacy and Peace of Mind: The House Sitters
+Best House Sitting Australia Website for Privacy and Peace of Mind: The House Sitters Australia

 Don’t like to share your information with the entire world?
 The House Sitters is the perfect house-sitting website for you.

-Unlike the conventional house sitting websites, keeps your information private unless YOU want to share it.
+Unlike conventional house sitting websites, The House Sitters keep your information private unless YOU want to share it.
 No public profiles, no random house sit requests.

 Upon registration, you provide the areas where you are interested in house sitting.
 When a house sit becomes available in your area, an email is sent to all of the house sitters who selected that area in their profile.
 Potential sitters can then message the homeowner directly.